GIider/bandcamp/README.md

 Unofficial Python Bandcamp API Wrapper
 ===========

+*It is currently in development, as I majorly overhaul the whole package*

 Disclaimer
 ==========
 No warranty, express or implied.
 This module is not officially endorsed or certified by Bandcamp, Inc..